Bridging Mechanistic Interpretability and Prompt Engineering with Gradient Ascent for Interpretable Persona Control: Introduction

 In this work, we propose a novel framework that bridges mechanistic interpretability with automatic prompt discovery for persona steering (Figure~\ref{fig:comparison}).
 Our framework introduces two complementary algorithms: RESGA (RESidual Gradient Ascent), which operates on dense residual stream representations, and SAEGA (Sparse Autoencoder Gradient Ascent), which leverages mechanistically interpretable SAE latents.
-Both algorithms first construct persona steering vectors that capture undesired behavioral traits in the model's representation space—RESGA using direct representation differences and SAEGA using SAE latent-based approaches that identify causally relevant features.
-They then perform fluent gradient ascent to discover natural language prompts that maximally steer away from target personas with controllable fluency.
+Both algorithms first construct persona steering vectors that capture undesired behavioral traits in the model's representation space-RESGA using direct representation differences and SAEGA using SAE latent-based approaches that identify causally relevant features.
+They then perform fluent gradient ascent to discover prompts that maximally steer away from target personas with controllable fluency.
 Unlike black-box prompt optimization methods, our framework leverages mechanistic insights to guide prompt search, enabling more targeted and interpretable persona control.
 We demonstrate the effectiveness of both methods on three persona steering tasks (sycophancy, hallucination, myopic reward), showing that automatically discovered prompts achieve significant improvement on sycophancy and myopic reward (See Section~\ref{exp:results}), substantially outperforming manual prompting and dense steering methods.
+We further provide representation-level evidence that prompt-based steering avoids the distributional shifts induced by dense steering methods, exposing a fundamental limitation of dense steering approaches.